paihari/oci-gen-ai/README.md

 > "We are working on the EU AI act problem, to get into compliance", or few more would tell the problem as opportunity

-## Solution to the problem is with the problem
+## Solution to the problem is within the problem

 At this stage, my learning journey gained a purpose beyond mere leaning.
 The positive news was clear: "Consensus leads to approval."
 When people are impacted, regulations help streamline activities and bring positive benefits.